maxkoda-cpu/Secret-Monero-Bridge-Dapp/README.md

 **Secret Monero Bridge Dapp v0.0.1:** https://ipfs.io/ipfs/Qmdy9Ups2Ru3ycKAiCre9zomRbFqgts1eAcvG43E2CcQTt/

-The first release of the Secret Monero Bridge Dapp on the testnet for testing and evaluation purposes.Bridge fee for deposits and withdrawals is 0.0032 sXMR.
+The first release of the Secret Monero Bridge Dapp on the testnet for testing and evaluation purposes.
+The bridge fee for deposits and withdrawals is 0.0032 sXMR.

 **How To Document:** https://github.com/scrtisland/secretxmr/blob/main/README.md